SidraNasir/Portfolio-Project/README.md

 - **Freight Analysis**: Shipping details, cost summaries, and monthly average freight costs.

 ### How to Access the Dashboard
-1. Download the Power BI file from the repository: `https://drive.google.com/file/d/1hartWkzcE85JUDmJnyRE49k6SwS6Yt9W/view?usp=drive_link`.
+1. Download the Power BI file from the repository: `NorthwindV4.pbix`.
 2. Open the file using Power BI Desktop.
 3. Explore the interactive visualizations to gain insights into the data.

 ### How to Access the Report
-1. Download the report file: `Portfolio 1 Final report.docx`(Portfolio 1 Final report.docx) from the repository.
+1. Download the report file: `Portfolio 1 Final report.docx` from the repository.
 2. Open the file using any compatible document viewer, such as Microsoft Word or Google Docs.
 3. Review the report for a detailed analysis and insights derived from the Northwind Traders data.